AusClimateService/unseen/docs/user_guide/worked_example.rst

 ^^^^^^^^^^^^^^^^^^^^

 Next, we want to ensure that each sample in our model dataset is independent.
+To determine the lead time at which the ensemble members can be considered independent, we follow \citet{Squire2021} and test whether the correlation between ensemble members at a given lead time is sufficiently close to zero.
+At each lead time, the HadGEM3-GC31-MM submission to DCPP (for instance) provides 10 (members), 59-year timeseries of Rx15day (spanning, e.g., 1961-2019 at 1-year lead, or 1965–2023 at 5-year lead).
+We define our test statistic, $\rho_t$, for each lead time as the mean Spearman correlation in time between all combinations of the 10 ensemble members (of which there are 45: member 1 with 2, member 1 with 3 etc).
+Significance of $\rho_t$ is estimated using a permutation test, whereby 10,000 sets of 10 $\times$ 59 points are randomly drawn from the complete model dataset to produce 10,000 estimates of the mean Spearman correlation.
+Because these estimates are constructed from randomly drawn data, they represent the distribution of mean correlation values for uncorrelated data (i.e., the null distribution).
+Ensemble members are considered to be dependent (i.e., the null hypothesis of independence is rejected) at a given lead time if $\rho_t$ falls outside of the 95\% confidence interval calculated from the randomly sampled distribution.
+Samples from dependent lead times (see Figure S11) were removed prior to fidelity and likelihood assessment.

 To do this, we can use the ``independence`` module:

 .. code-block:: python